Friday, September 26, 2025

 https://unhandpiermont.blogspot.com/2025/08/curious-yellow-part-2-2024-2025.html

-And now we’re finding out that’s not even all of it.
+And now we’re finding out that’s not probably even all of it.
 Conceptually, you can add US$16,170 to any monies that Sylvia Welch collected prior, and any monies that Sylvia Welch collected thereafter.
-When it all totals-out, you bet she cashed-out on this deal:
+Maybe a US$1,110 here.
+Maybe a US$3,930 there.
+Maybe a US$1,500 somewhere else.
+When it all totals-out, you bet Sylvia Welch cashed-out on this deal:

 After all, as between Sylvia Welch, Garmento Mayor Bruce Tucker, and the fetid abscess that is Piermont Village Hall these days, what’s a thousand between friends, right?
 Fuggedaboudit.